scholarslab/digital-collect-toolkit/docs/omeka-setup/custom-theme.md

 #### Optional Featured Content
 {: .text-gamma}

 Check the boxes for additional content to be displayed on your homepage.
 All of these are optional.
-You must have featured items, collections and/or exhibits in your Omeka collection for some options to be relavant.
+You must have featured items, collections and/or exhibits in your Omeka collection for some options to be relevant.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/theme-settings-6.png" alt="Screen shot of Theme Configuration page" width="600rem"/>